Transformer types: Planar transformer

 Manufacturers either use flat copper sheets or etch spiral patterns on a printed circuit board to form the "windings" of a planar transformer, replacing the turns of wire used to make other types.
 Some planar transformers are commercially sold as discrete components, other planar transformers are etched directly into the main printed circuit board and only need a ferrite core to be attached over the PCB.
 A planar transformer can be thinner than other transformers, which is useful for low-profile applications or when several printed circuit boards are stacked.
 Almost all planar transformers use a ferrite planar core.

-Oil-cooled transformer
+Liquid-cooled transformer

 Large transformers used in power distribution or electrical substations have their core and coils immersed in oil, which cools and insulates.
 Oil circulates through ducts in the coil and around the coil and core assembly, moved by convection.
 The oil is cooled by the outside of the tank in small ratings, and by an air-cooled radiator in larger ratings.
-Where a higher rating is required, or where the transformer is in a building or underground, oil pumps circulate the oil, and an oil-to-water heat exchanger may also be used.
-Some transformers may contain PCBs where or when its use was permitted.
-For example, until 1979 in South Africa. substitute fire-resistant liquids such as silicone oils are now used instead.
+Where a higher rating is required, or where the transformer is in a building or underground, oil pumps circulate the oil, fans may force air over the radiators, or an oil-to-water heat exchanger may also be used.

+Transformer oil is flammable, so oil-filled transformers inside a building are installed in vaults to prevent spread of fire and smoke from a burning transformer.
+Some transformers were built to use fire-resistant PCBs, but because these compounds persist in the environment and have adverse effects on organisms, their use has been discontinued in most areas; for example, after 1979 in South Africa.
+Substitute fire-resistant liquids such as silicone oils are now used instead.